tlevine/dada.pink/bicycle-on-airplane/index.md

 decreased accountability for the supervisors, and this lack of accountability is much of my frustration with organizations.

+Teachers and administrators may be more receptive in the higher schools, but I had already given up on them in middle school, before giving them a chance.

 ### Running away from fights
 This conclusion about my powerlessness was quite a relief as it led quickly to the following corollary: